-- God is relational.
-God calls us to be together, to worship together, to share life together, to be in relationship with God and others, and to serve and love each other.
+- God calls us to be together, to worship together, to share life together, to be in relationship with God and others, and to serve and love each other.
 This begins at the levels of our most basic relationships and continues into the broader community, including church.

 - Faith and worship is fostered by the Church, but God is not limited to or by church institutions or buildings.